 Skip to content

-How to View Cache and Clear Site Storage in Safari iPhone/iPad
+View Cache and Clear Site Storage in Safari on iPhone & iPad

-The website data menu records the static cache in the Safari browser.
-Here you can see the total cache occupied against each website.
-Here are the steps to view the site cache storage:
+The website data menu records the static cache in the browser.
+Here, you can see the total cache occupied against each website.
+Here are the steps to follow:

 1. Open the Settings app on the iPhone or iPad.